Geodesic fields for Pontryagin type $C^0$-Finsler manifolds: Introduction

 In differential geometry, it is usual to use the term differentiable and smooth for something of class $C^\infty$.
 In this work, the term smooth stands for $C^\infty$ and the term differentiable has the usual meaning, that is, its variation can be locally approximated by a linear map in coordinate systems.
 We make this distinction because we deal with several non-smooth maps.
 The exception applies to the terms like differentiable manifold, differentiable structure, etc, because they are widely used.
 Differentiable manifolds will be always of class $C^\infty$.

-This work is organized as follows.
-In Section \ref{preliminaries} we summarize the theory necessary for the development of this work.
+This work is organized as follows: In Section \ref{preliminaries} we summarize the theory necessary for the development of this work.
 In Section \ref{define pontryagin type} we define the Pontryagin type $C^0$-Finsler manifolds.
 In Section \ref{Hamiltonian formalism} we present the extended geodesic field $\mathcal E$ and we prove that minimizing paths on $(M,F)$ parameterized by arclength are necessarily projection of integral curves of $\mathcal E$ (see Theorem \ref{minimizing}).
-We also prove that $\mathcal E$ is a generalization of the geodesic spray of Finsler geometry (see Theorem \ref{E generaliza G}).
+We also prove that $F_\ast \mathcal E$ is a generalization of the geodesic spray of Finsler geometry (see Theorem \ref{E generaliza G}).
 In the next four sections we study conditions that guarantee that $\mathcal E$ is a locally Lipschitz vector field on $T^\ast M \backslash 0$.
 Section \ref{asymmetric norms} deals with the geometry of asymmetric norms on vector spaces and its dual asymmetric norm.
 In Section \ref{Horizontally C1 family of asymmetric norms subsection} we study the horizontally $C^1$ families of asymmetric norms in order to provide a large family of Pontryagin type $C^0$-Finsler manifolds in Section \ref{A Locally Lipschitz Case}.
 In Section \ref{Extended geodesic field on homogeneous spaces} we prove that invariant $C^0$-Finsler structures on homogeneous spaces are of Pontryagin type.
 We also prove that if $F$ restricted to any tangent space is strongly convex, then $\mathcal E$ is a locally Lipschitz vector field (see Theorem \ref{localmente lipschitz homogeneo}).
-Section \ref{Exemplos} is devoted to the study of two examples.
-Both are examples of quasi-hyperbolic planes, which were studied extensively by Gribanova in \cite{Gribanova}.
+Section \ref{Exemplos} is devoted to the study of three examples.
+The first two examples are quasi-hyperbolic planes, which were studied extensively in \cite{Gribanova}.
 Our study is focused on the usefulness of $\mathcal E$ instead of doing explicit calculations using PMP as it was done in \cite{Gribanova}.
+The last example shows that the maximum of independent Finsler structures are Pontryagin type $C^0$-Finsler structures such that $\mathcal E$ is a locally Lipschitz vector field.
 Finally in Section \ref{conclusoes} we leave some open problems for future works.